Urgent Care Options

 You can see a doctor using live video on your smartphone, tablet or computer.

 By downloading the app or setting up an account, you can get care without leaving your location.
 Doctor On Demand connects you to a board-certified physician in minutes (availability is more limited during overnight hours) to receive treatment for illnesses or injuries that require immediate attention, but are not life threatening.
+Some provider offices offer virtual visits.
+Ask your PCP about offerings.

 Common symptoms treated: